peterpakos/unifi-network-controller/README.md

-# Dockerised UniFi Network Controller (CentOS 7)
+# Dockerised UniFi Network Controller (CentOS 8)

 The Docker images can be found in [the public repository on Docker Hub](https://hub.docker.com/r/peterpakos/unifi-network-controller).

 ## Quick Start Guide
 The Docker Compose setup mounts the local `./data` directory on the host to `/UniFi/data` in the container.
-This directory holds the Controller's configuration, database, logs etc. You can either use an existing folder from the previous installation or create an empty directory if you want to start from scratch.
+This directory holds the Controller's configuration, database etc. You can either use an existing folder from the previous installation or create an empty directory if you want to start from scratch.